VideoGuide: Improving Video Diffusion Models without Training Through a Teacher's Guide: User Study

 \section{User Study}

-We conduct a user study to evaluate generated video samples using three criteria: \textbf{Text Alignment}, \textbf{Overall Quality}, and \textbf{Smooth And Dynamic Motion}, with all metrics scored on a 1 to 5 scale.
+We conduct a user study to evaluate generated video samples using three criteria: \textbf{Text Alignment}, \textbf{Overall Quality}, and \textbf{Smooth and Dynamic Motion}, with all metrics scored on a 1 to 5 scale.
 A total of 30 participants provided ratings for each metric, offering comprehensive feedback on the generated videos.
+Tab.~\ref{tab:user_study} shows that our method surpasses the baseline and previous work in all evaluated aspects.